Frank M. Coffin

-Frank Morey Coffin (July 11, 1919 – December 7, 2009) was an American politician from Maine and a United States circuit judge of the United States Court of Appeals for the First Circuit.
+Frank Morey Coffin (July 11, 1919 – December 7, 2009) was an American politician and judge from Maine who served as a United States circuit judge of the United States Court of Appeals for the First Circuit.

 Education and career

 Born on July 11, 1919, in Lewiston, Maine, Coffin received an Artium Baccalaureus degree in 1940 from Bates College.
 He completed graduate instruction in Industrial Administration in 1943 from Harvard Business School and a Bachelor of Laws in 1947 from Harvard Law School.
 He was a lieutenant in the United States Navy from 1943 to 1946.
 He was a law clerk for Judge John David Clifford Jr. of the United States District Court for the District of Maine from 1947 to 1949.
 He was corporation counsel for Lewiston from 1949 to 1952.
 He was in private practice in Lewiston from 1946 to 1953.
 He was in private practice in Portland, Maine from 1953 to 1956.
 He was a United States representative from Maine from 1957 to 1961.
 He was the Managing Director of the Development Loan Fund in 1961.
 He was the Deputy Administrator of the United States Agency for International Development from 1961 to 1964.
 He was United States Representative to the development assistance committee of the Organisation for Economic Co-Operation and Development from 1964 to 1965.